rexfordessilfie/robo-compose/README.md

 # robo-compose
-Robo-compose is a fun Python project for creating random melodies for compositional inspiration.
+RoboCompose is a fun Python project for creating random melodies for compositional inspiration.
-Robo-compose also contains some utility classes and functions that model musical concepts, and allow for musical programming.
+RoboCompose also contains some utility classes and functions that model musical concepts, and allow for musical programming.

 This project was inspired by a desire to create musical ideas, and to practice design patterns and OOP in Python.